 This surgical laser cuts and cauterises skin tissue.

 Plexr® treatment uses plasma energy to vaporise small lesions.

-- Dermoscopy exam, skin analysis, medical diagnosis and treatment recommendation.
+- Dermoscopy exam, skin analysis, medical diagnosis and personalised treatment plan

 Skin Tags, Skin Coloured Moles, Haemangioma,

 Warts, Verrucaes, Cherry Angiomas, Seborrhoeic Keratoses